thebeginning-life/thebeginning-life.github.io/content/Mark/Mark.md

 (theme "The followers, the disciples, and the twelve") (vs 7)Jesus withdrew to the sea with his disciples and a huge crowd followed him from Galilee, from Judea, (vs 8)from Jerusalem, from Idumaea, from beyond the Jordan, and from the area around Tyre and Sidon.
 When he arrived, an enormous crowd gathered made up of who had heard about the amazing things he was doing.

-(vs 9)Jesus asked his disciples to keep a little boat nearby because of the crowd pressing toward him.  (vs 10)For he had healed many, and those who had diseases pressed toward him, trying to touch him.  (vs 11)The evil spirits (whenever they saw him) fell down before him shouting, “You are the Son of God!”  (vs 12)But Jesus sternly warned them not to tell people who he was.
+(vs 9)Jesus asked his disciples to keep a little boat nearby because of the crowd pressing toward him.  (vs 10)For he had healed many, and those who had diseases pressed toward him, trying to touch him.  (vs 11)The evil spirits (whenever they saw Jesus) fell down before him shouting, “You are the Son of God!”  (vs 12)But Jesus sternly warned them not to tell people who he was.

 (vs 13)Jesus climbed a mountain and called to those he wanted.
 And they came.(sn "From the context this appears to be a larger group than the twelve; see Mark 4:10")